 Riding a motorcycle may be a guilty pleasure for you.
 You may crave the feel of the wind, the freedom and comradery, and the thrills that go along with riding.
 With those pleasures, however, are some very real risks.
+If you’re injured, you may need the help of a skilled injury attorney who knows about specific injuries and what they could mean for your future.

 Your vulnerability to injury in a crash represents your greatest risk.
 Without the safety of a passenger compartment, your injuries could prove severe.
 Of all of the injuries you could suffer, you may not consider the possibility of suffering from a compound fracture.
 For reasons that become clear below, this injury could easily threaten your life and will definitely require a lengthy and expensive recovery.